 An August 2020 study from the Centers for Disease Control and Prevention concludes that about 8 children versus 165 adults in 100,000 population, were admitted to the hospital for COVID infection.
 Take note, among those admitted children, 1 in 3 required intensive care.
 Quite scary, eh?

 Let’s move on to learn about this recent discovery.
 If you read articles about COVID, you will note that symptoms vary from person to person and new signs and symptoms are discovered from time to time and this is one of them.

-Initially reported by Italian doctors, Covid toes are characterized by redness and swelling in your child’s toes which could become blisters later.
-It could resemble a frostbite.
+Initially reported by Italian doctors, COVID toes are characterized by redness and swelling in your child’s toes which could become blisters later.
+It could resemble frostbite.

 They could be itchy and sometimes painful that your kid cannot wear shoes.